Joe L. Reed: Biography

 Born in Evergreen, Conecuh County, Alabama in 1938, Reed graduated from Conecuh County Training School in 1956 and later served in the integrated U.S. Army.
 When he returned to segregated life in Alabama, he attended Alabama State University, where he served as student body president and worked as a student-worker.
 However, after he joined a Montgomery County courthouse lunch counter sit-in on February 25, 1960, he was placed on probation before his eventual graduation with a baccalaureate in 1962.
 His participation in the sit-in is linked to the landmark federal court case Dixon v.
 Alabama, which ruled that public institutions of higher education cannot discipline students without due process.
 Two years after graduation, Reed became executive secretary of the Alabama State Teachers Association.
 He would soon lead a merger with the then-politically-dormant, all-White Alabama Educational Association, and the two would merge in 1969, leading to a much higher political profile for Reed.

 In 1975, Reed won a seat on the newly-formed Montgomery City Council, winning District 3 by 918 votes and becoming one of the first four African-American officeholders in Montgomery since the Reconstruction era.
 He held his seat on the Council until his defeat in 1999 by Tracy Larkin, by which time he was the last of the original members ever elected to the Council.

 He served as chairman of the Alabama State University (ASU) Board of Trustees from 1990 until 2008.

 He married Mollie Perry-Reed in 1964, and they have three children Irva, Joe, and Steven; Steven served as the Montgomery County Probate Judge, and, in 2019, became the first black mayor for Montgomery ever elected in its 200-year history.

 Controversy

 ASU Acadome

 From its opening in 1992 until May 2008, the stadium at Alabama State University was named the Joe L. Reed Acadome.
 In 2008, the Alabama State Board of Trustees voted to remove Reed's name from the building, based upon claims that Reed gave the university negative publicity and wasted taxpayer money by filing too many frivolous lawsuits.
 The trustees renamed the court as the Dunn-Oliver Acadome in honor of the university's two most successful basketball coaches, Charles Johnson "C.J."
 Dunn and James V. Oliver.
 This furthered a debate between members of the board and Reed's supporters.
 In the 2009 legislative session, two legislators filed bills to restore Reed's name to the building, but both were withdrawn.

+In 2026, Reed's name was restored to the Acadome, now known as the "Joe L. Reed Dunn-Oliver Acadome."